v1nh1shungry/cppreference.nvim/README.md

 # cppreference.nvim

+**Attension!
+This repository is about to be archived soon.
+I know it's ridiculous to deprecate a plugin that was just created YESTERDAY.
+But I do realize that let the browser and cppman in the same plugin is really a bad idea.
+And I prefer cppman, why not?
+So there is a successor, [v1nh1shungry/cppman.nvim](https://github.com/v1nh1shungry/cppman.nvim), by me too.
+Seriously I promise I will keep this one as long as possible 😅.
+However, if you have any idea about this plugin, please feel free contact me.
+Thank you for taking a look at this silly plugin!**

 A deadly silly plugin for searching and viewing [cppreference](http://cppreference.com/) pages in your favorite editor.

 **NOTE**: currently only Linux (WSL included) is supported!